luiz-bonfioli/python-stack-demo/README.md

 # Sensor data alerts system

-This is a small example of using kafka to persist incoming messages from a sensor through api requests.
+This is a small example of using kafka to persist and process incoming messages from a sensor through api requests.

 ## Features